sysgears/grain/docs/latest.markdown

   - `content` - HTML content of the page, accessible in layout
   - `out` - internal string buffer used to accumulate page contents during rendering

-Below more explanations regarding `page` and `site` variables are provided.

 ####Page variable

-`page` variable provides access to all the header keys.
+`page` variable provides access to all the keys of pages YAML headers.

 For example to get page title one can use the following code snippet:
 ``` grain:nl